DataDog/hiring-engineers/answers.md

 }
 ```
 <br>
-Qn: Any metric from the Integration on your Database with the anomaly function applied.
+Q: Any metric from the Integration on your Database with the anomaly function applied.<br>
-Qn: Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+Q: Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket<br>

 Use update dashboard API to push out changes

 ```json